Shawn-Shan/forensics/README.md

 This traceback tool for poison data is developed by researchers at [SANDLab](https://sandlab.cs.uchicago.edu/), University of Chicago.

 ### Note
-The code base currently only support CIFAR10 dataset and BadNets attack.
-Adapting to new dataset is possible by editing the data loading and model loading code.
+The code base currently only supports the CIFAR10 dataset and BadNets attack.
+Adapting to new datasets is possible by editing the data loading and model loading code.

 ### DEPENDENCIES

 Our code is implemented and tested on Keras with TensorFlow backend.
-Following packages are used by our code.
+The following packages are used by our code.

 - `keras==2.4.3`
 - `numpy==1.19.5`
-- `tensorflow-gpu==2.4.1`
+- `tensorflow==2.4.1`

+Please make sure to install the exact TensorFlow version.

-Our code is tested on `Python 3.6.8`
+Our code is tested with `Python 3.6.8`

 ### Steps to train a backdoored model and run traceback